Shaping the future of the City

 Local planning controls

 Lake Macquarie City Council is responsible for setting the long term vision for land use planning in the City in collaboration with the community.
-This vision is outlined within the Lifestyle 2030 strategy.
+This vision is outlined within the Imagine Lake Mac strategy.

 The Lake Macquarie Local Environmental Plan (LMLEP) 2014 establishes zones of land, such as rural, residential or industry.
 Each zone specifies which developments are permitted with consent, permitted without consent, or prohibited.
 All land - privately owned, leased or publicly owned - is subject to these controls.